allenai/allenact/docs/getting_started/abstractions.md

 # Primary abstractions

-Our package relies on a collection of fundamental abstractions to define how, and in what task, the model should be trained and evaluated.
+Our package relies on a collection of fundamental abstractions to define how, and in what task, an agent should be trained and evaluated.
 A subset of these abstractions are described in plain language below.
-Each of the below sections end with a link to the (formal) documentation of the abstraction as well as a link to an example implementation of the abstract (if relevant).
-The following provides a high-level description of how these abstractions interact.
+Each of the below sections end with a link to the (formal) documentation of the abstraction as well as a link to an example implementation of the abstraction (if relevant).
+The following provides a high-level illustration of how these abstractions interact.

 ![abstractions-overview](../img/abstractions.png)